Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 Additionally, if a service relies on data that is located in another service, data should be replicated across the services using eventual consistency.
 This also has the advantage that you can translate that data into the language of your own Bounded Context.

-The point here is that asynchronous service integration is an architectural design decision that is **independant** of the specific communication mechanism used.
+The point here is that asynchronous service integration is an architectural design decision that is **independent** of the specific communication mechanism used.
 In theory, message queues could be used in a *synchronous* service integration process where services are designed to deliver and wait for messages in a stateful way.
 This would be very poor architectural design but the point is clear, message queues are not more "asynchronous" than traditional RESTful HTTP calls at a service integration level.